KylerWilkins/SpeechToText/README.md

 See the demos for a live example of the library

 ##ToDo
+###Force Language
-* Add property to force to a non supported language (without GUI)
+Add property to force to a non supported language (without GUI)
+###Wave form delegate
+A delegate with a wave's UIImage